SDoehren/always-centred/README.md

 I will continue to develop Always Centred for my own games so major bugs will be fixed, but edge cases will take longer to get to.

+It is recommended that you consider use of [Monk's Common Display](https://github.com/ironmonk88/monks-common-display).
+It is an excellent module and covers most of what Always Centred does.

 ## Instructions